Click link to return to main post on Starts Without Ends.

 Singleton bicolor loops:

 If I must have a singleton bicolor loop that will leave two ends at the top, I usually add that loop into the braid later, just below the braided upper loop at the top of the braid, when I’m about to start my main section of braid.
-That way, the two ends from the bicolor loop are easier to hide.
-They don’t get sewn down into the thin upper loop, but into the main body of the braid. (see Tip 3 back on my main page on Starts With No Ends)
+That way, the two ends from the bicolor loop are easier to hide into the main body of the braid. (for how to add a loop below the start of a braid, see Tip 3 back on my main page on Starts With No Ends)

 After you start braiding, any singleton loops will eventually get firmly locked into the double-long loops.
 Always start by making a divided braid — two separate layers that form around the ring or bar of the C-clamp.